BitcoinUnlimited/BitcoinUnlimited/doc/opdatasigverify.md

 When OP_DATASIGVERIFY is executed, the stack should look like:

 *top of stack*
-* pubkeyhash
+* *pubkeyhash*
-* signature
+* *type and signature*
-* data
+* *data*

 If there are less then 3 items on the stack, the script fails.
 If the pubkeyhash field is not 20 bytes, the script fails.
-If the signature field is not 65 bytes, the script fails.
+If the *'type and signature'* field is not 66 bytes, the script fails.
+If the first byte of the *'type and signature'* field is not DATASIG_COMPACT_ECDSA (1), the script fails.

+The first byte of the *'type and signature'* (stack top - 1) field defines the signature type, and subsequent bytes are the actual signature.
+Note that this format is different from the OP_CHECKSIG format, and its SIGHASH flag byte has no relationship to this signature type byte.

+OP_DATASIGVERIFY looks at this signature type byte to determine the signature validation algorithm and then executes that algorithm.
+There is currently one defined algorithm:

+#### value 1: DATASIG_COMPACT_ECDSA

+This algorithm is the same operation as the Bitcoin Cash message verification RPC call (e.g signmessage/verifymessage).
+The signature must therefore be a pubkey-recoverable signature encoded in bitcoin's "compact" format.
+The authoritative specification of this signature is beyond the scope of this document, but in essence it is comprised of a 1 byte recovery ID, 32 bytes "r", 32 bytes "s".

-OP_DATASIGVERIFY first computes the double-sha256 hash of the byte string "Bitcoin Signed Message:\n" prepended to the supplied data (stack top - 2).
-This is the same operation as the Bitcoin Cash message signing RPC, and is the same algorithm as is used in OP_CHECKSIGVERIFY.
-It then computes a pubkey from this hash and the provided signature (stack top - 1).
+The algorithm first computes the double-sha256 hash of the byte string "Bitcoin Signed Message:\n" prepended to the supplied *data* (stack top - 2).
+It then computes a pubkey from this hash and the provided signature (stack top - 1, without the first byte).
 If the pubkey cannot be recovered, the script fails.
-It then compares the hash160 (same as OP_HASH160) of the recovered pubkey to the provided pubkeyhash (stack top).
+It then compares the hash160 (same as OP_HASH160) of the recovered pubkey to the provided *pubkeyhash* (stack top).
 If the comparison fails, the script fails.

-Otherwise, the top 2 items are popped off the stack (leaving "data" on the top of the stack), and opcode succeeds.
+Otherwise, the top 2 items are popped off the stack (leaving *data* on the top of the stack), and the opcode succeeds.

-The signature must be a recoverable signature encoded in bitcoin's "compact" format.
-This format is used in the standard "signmessage" RPC and its authoritative specification is beyond the scope of this document, but in essence it is comprised of a 1 byte recovery ID, 32 bytes "r", 32 bytes "s".

 ## Examples